Skip to calculator

 The core formula for a finite power tower with base a and height n can be expressed recursively:

 The calculator computes the recursion iteratively.
-Starting from T(1), it constructs an array of successive values until reaching T(n).
-This approach avoids deep recursion stacks and makes it easier to log intermediate values in a stable order.
+Starting from T(a, 1), it constructs successive values until reaching T(a, n).
+This avoids deep recursion stacks and makes it easier to log intermediate values.

 Suppose you want to evaluate a tower with base 1.7 and height 4.
 Enter 1.7 as the base, 4 as the height, 20 for the iteration depth, 6 decimal places, and a convergence threshold of 1e-7.
 Press “Evaluate Power Tower.”
 The calculator computes the following sequence: